junxit/us-congress-bills-110/metadata.md

 - 2008-09-17 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2008-09-17 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 6842.
 - 2008-09-17 — The title of the measure was amended.
 Agreed to without objection.
+- 2008-09-18 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2008-11-18 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1117 under authority of the order of the Senate of 11/17/2008.